Humanitarian crisis in Afghanistan

 UNHCR and its partners are working across the region to help displaced Afghan women and men.

-In 2022, 77% of the funds needed for UNHCR's work in Afghanistan and neighbouring countries have been raised.
-In light of the looming humanitarian crisis, UNHCR needs over 500 million Swiss francs to respond to the life-threatening situation millions of families are facing in 2023.
+In 2024, 67% of the funds needed for UNHCR's work in Afghanistan and neighbouring countries have been raised.
+In light of the looming humanitarian crisis, UNHCR needs nearly 400 million Swiss francs to respond to the life-threatening situation millions of families are facing in 2025.

 In order to be able to provide the necessary assistance to the Afghan population, UNHCR needs you today.
 You have the ability to change the fate of entire families caught in the middle of this humanitarian crisis.